SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

-# AVR Dx-series and digital output
+# Improved Digital I/O Functionality
 This core includes a number of features to provide more control or performance when doing digital I/O. This page describes how to use them.
 All of the options that can be configured for a pin are exposed.
 The only things that aren't exposed are the slew rate limiting feature, and the multi-pin configuration facilities.
 The slew rate limiting is can only be configured on a per port basis; turning it on and off is so simple (see below) that it needs no wrapper.
 The multi-pin configuration system does not have an obvious "right way" to expose it and should be handled directly by the sketch - it is very flexible and no wrapper around it would be able to preserve it's virtues while being much of a wrapper.

 ## First, an important note about digital output on Dx-series